maelfabien/maelfabien.github.io/_pages/blog.md

 # Latest Articles

+[SP - Introduction to Voice Processing in Python](https://maelfabien.github.io/machinelearning/Speech8/#): Summary of the book "Voice Computing with Python" with concepts, code and examples.

+[SP - Building a Voice Activity Detection web application](https://maelfabien.github.io/machinelearning/Speech4/#) : Voice detection can be used to start a voice assistant or in emergency cases for example.
+Here's how to implement it using simple methods.

 [CV - Implementing YoloV3 for Object Detection](https://maelfabien.github.io/computervision/yolo/) : Learn how to implement YoloV3 and detect objects on your images and videos.

 [NLP - Easy Question Answering with AllenNLP](https://maelfabien.github.io/machinelearning/NLP_9/) : Understand the core concepts and create a simple example of Question Answering.